Please keep the forum protocol in mind when posting.

 Isa Flues

-Judge (Level 2 (Judge Academy)), TLC, Scorekeeper, Tournament Organizer
+Judge (Level 2 (Judge Academy)), Scorekeeper, Tournament Organizer

 German-speaking countries